tomwyr/godot-swift-meta-quest-minimal/README.md

 Wait for Gradle to build the Android bundle and verify that the application has properly rendered the Swift node:

 <img width="632" alt="Screenshot 2025-04-05 at 19 24 50" src="https://github.com/user-attachments/assets/ffd83ba7-9a27-4913-b441-1118319debc3" />

+## Contributions

+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.